tekunotri/tkbdefault/README.md

 * general 4:3 compatibility on loadout (no before you ask i dont care about the inventory)

-some qol binds for some places (map select& motd, loadout, wherever possible really)
+* some qol binds for some places (map select& motd, loadout, wherever possible really)

-restored some stuff like
+* restored some stuff useful for gameplay but not demo recording
-* targetids
-* objectives

-some other tweaks here and there
+* some other tweaks here and there

 </details>